sanjivch/dyncm/index.md

 - Pressure Flow Solver (Engine)
 - Thermodynamic Solver (Engine)
+- More unit operations...
 - GUI for the program

 Updates to the this project will be very slow and intermittent.
 I'm experimenting with a lot of stuff and I'm not able to devote my entire free time to this project.